Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Introduction

-Despite their robust performance with outlier-corrupted data compared with traditional methods, the usefulness of these algorithms is limited to settings with a small fraction of outliers.
+In real applications, data may be corrupted by outliers due to human error or signal interference, making some of the observed data unreliable {\cite{xie2016recover,wang2020anomaly}}.
+Traditional tensor completion algorithms are largely based on a second-order measure of the error residuals, thus their performance degrades in {the} presence of outliers. {In recent years, many works have focused on robust tensor completion and proposed several algorithms that were shown to outperform traditional completion algorithms in the presence of sparse outliers \cite{goldfarb2014robust,yang2016iterative,huang2020robust,jiang2019robust,liu2021simulated,li2021robust}.} Despite their robust performance with outlier-corrupted data compared with traditional methods, the usefulness of these algorithms is limited to settings with a small fraction of outliers.
 When the number of outliers increases, there are primarily two interrelated difficulties.
 First, the large number of outliers could overwhelm their underlying outlier rejection mechanism, leading to severe performance degradation.
 For example, when the corruption is non-sparse, the $\ell_1$-norm, which is at the heart of $\ell_1$-norm-based robust tensor completion methods, falls short of accurately capturing the error residual.
 Second, the percentage of data entries to be relied on for completion of the missing entries decreases accordingly.
 For example, if $50\%$ of the entries of a given tensor are observed, of which $60\%$ are perturbed with outliers, then only $20\%$ of the entries of the whole tensor are correctly observed.
-The reduced amount of reliable information for completion renders the tensor completion task more challenging, necessitating different means to completion.
+The reduced amount of reliable information for completion renders the tensor completion task more challenging, necessitating different means {of} completion.